-Soon after starting van life, we realized that the money we saved by not paying rent was quickly being spent on gasoline, eating out, and on campsite fees.
+Soon after starting van life, we realized that the money we saved by not paying rent was quickly spent on gasoline, eating out, and campsite fees.
 Was it possible to save money when living out of a camper van?

 1. Use Google To Locate Cheap Gas Stations

-2. Join A Fuel Rewards Program
+2. Join a Fuel Rewards Program

 It pays to be loyal to certain brands.
 And the more you spend with one gas station, the more you can save during van life.
 That’s why we recommend two of our favorite fuel rewards programs below.

 Pilot & Flying J myRewards: Pilot and Flying J truck stops are only found along major highways, so if you are planning lots of long-distance driving, joining this rewards program can save you lots of money quickly.
 You can even earn free hot showers at their stations if you spend enough on fuel.
-Visit the myRewards website for more information.

-3. Pay For Gas In Cash
+3. Pay for Gas in Cash

-And since credit cards usually give a paltry 1-2% in cash back rewards for gas stations, paying cash when refueling your camper van is a no-brainer.
+And since credit cards usually give a paltry 1-2% cash back rewards for gas stations, paying cash when refueling your camper van is a no-brainer.

 4. Learn To Cook Simple, Tasty Meals

 But though we know the financial benefits of making our own meals at home, we still eat out much more than we would like.
 And that’s because eating out is so darn convenient!
-When the evening arrives and you’re tired, it’s so much easier and tempting to order a pizza and beer than it is to take out your stove and start chopping vegetables.
+When the evening arrives, and you’re tired, it’s so much easier and tempting to order a pizza and beer than it is to take out your stove and start chopping vegetables.

 That’s why learning how to cook quick & simple, yet delicious, meals can really help to save substantial amounts of money during van life.
 Whether it’s throwing together a scrambled egg sandwich, diced vegetable burrito, or even a simple bowl of ramen with an egg and lettuce, having a few ‘go to’ meals that are quick to make when you’re tired can help prevent you from eating out when it isn’t necessary.

-5. Make Enough Food For Leftovers
+5. Make Enough Food for Leftovers

 One of the biggest cooking mistakes you can make during van life is not making enough food for leftovers.
-You already have the knife and cutting board out, it’s not that much additional effort to cut up another potato or onion.
+You already have the knife and cutting board out; it’s not that much additional effort to cut up another potato or onion.
 And it’s easy to cook an additional cup of rice, pasta, or lentils.

-Think “economies of scale”.
+Think “economies of scale.”

 6. Bring Leftover Containers When Eating Out

-7. Shop For Only Essential Items
+7. Shop for Only Essential Items

-8. Take Advantage Of Free Conversion Guides
+8. Take Advantage of Free Conversion Guides

-9. Learn To Identify Safe Places To Sleep For Free
+9. Learn To Identify Safe Places To Sleep for Free

-Our three favorite resources for locating free camping and over-nighting places are:
+Our three favorite resources for locating free camping and overnighting places are: